R41N3RZUF477/RequestTrace_UAC_Bypass/README.md

     Example: RequestTrace_UAC_Bypass.exe bypass startcmd.dll

-***Note: If the RequestTrace or CDSSync scheduled task is running the UAC bypass fails.
-In this case the process (taskhostw.exe) running the task needs to be terminated.
+***Note: Some scheduled tasks blocking RequestTrace task and therefore the UAC bypass might fail.
+In this case the taskhostw.exe processes running can be terminated.
 Terminating elevated processes of the same user by an unelevated process is still allowed in Windows.
-Use 'RequestTrace_UAC_Bypass.exe kill' to terminate any elevated taskhostw.exe process.***
+Use 'RequestTrace_UAC_Bypass.exe killelev' to terminate any elevated taskhostw.exe process from the current user and 'RequestTrace_UAC_Bypass.exe killall' to terminate any taskhostw.exe process from the current user.***

 ![RequestTrace_UAC_Bypass.exe bypasses UAC on highest setting](win11_uac_bypass.png)